gsteurer/anvil/README.md

 # Anvil

-Anvil is a library of selected algorithms, data structures, and utilities existing for the sole purpose of discovering implementation details of staples commonly found in standard libraries.
+Anvil is a collection of algorithms, data structures, and utilities commonly found in standard libraries.

-Anvil aims, first and foremost, to provide easier-to-grok-and-test implementations of amenities commonly provided by standard libraries.
-While Anvil tries to provide the "best" implementation possible though sacrifices are made to preserve readability.
-No guarantee is made, however, that this has actually been accomplished.
-Anvil is written to be read by people before computers.
+Anvil pprovides easier-to-grok-and-test implementations of amenities commonly provided by standard libraries.
+While Anvil tries to provide the "best" implementation possible, sacrifices are made to preserve readability.
+Anvil is written to promote human readbility of its code.
+No guarantee is made, however, that any of this has actually been accomplished.

-Anvil is not reccomended for use outside of hobby projects as superior, optimized, idiomatic implementations exist elsewhere.
+Anvil is not reccomended for use outside of hobby projects as more optimized and idiomatic implementations exist elsewhere.

-Implementations of the algorithims, data structures, and functions within are derived from commonly used sources and texts.
-The terms, conditions, and restrictions of the original authors naturally supplant any license placed on top of this library.
-Swift action will be taken to strike copyrighted material from this project.
-In other words, all code is original although I don't know who owns the pen-and-paper details of thigns like the red black tree or hashing algorithims, or how to properly cite them.
+I do not own any of the actual math and science the library implements unless it is original work.
+The license this library uses applies to the interfaces provided and original code.
+The license also provides a warranty which to my understanding effectively means "use this library at your own peril".
+If you are the original author of any of the pen-and-paper theory used within I am happy to cite your work and apply whatever licensing you desire.
+I have no financial stake in this project.

-Review and feedback is affably welcome though feedback shrouded in ego or tainted by smug condescension is cordially invited to seek audience elsewhere.
-This clause exists optimistically to challenge toxicity before it infects the project.
+Should any contributors join this project the expectation of the community is that all communication is cordial and dispassionate.
+Please be kind to anyone that participates.

 ## Header Only
 Anvil currently requires static linking for some functionality.
 This is considered tech debt and anvil should eventually migrate to a header only implementation.

 ## Overview
 ### Utilities